-Shirley Kazuyo Muramoto – Koto musician, teacher, band leader, filmmaker, producer
+Shirley Kazuyo Muramoto – Koto musician, teacher, band leader, filmmaker

-Most of Muramoto’s life has been devoted to researching Japanese traditional performance arts in the World War II American concentration camps inspired by her mother having learned to play the koto as a child at Topaz and Tule Lake camps.
-In 2012, a National Park Service, Japanese American Confinement Sites grant was awarded to her project, the documentary film, “Hidden Legacy: Japanese Traditional Performing Arts in the World War II Internment Camps”, completed in June 2014.
-Hidden Legacy has been shown nationally on public TV and PBS stations, and screened at numerous community showings and universities including UC Berkeley, UCLA, Stanford, Wellesley, Brandeis and University of Massachusetts in Boston.
-The film has also been screened in Japan at Tokyo Arts University, Nihon University, Waseda University, Musashino College of the Arts and Doshisha Women’s Universities.
+For many years, Shirley has had an interest in researching Japanese traditional arts in the World War II concentration camps.
+Shirley’s mother learned to play the koto as a 10-year-old child at Topaz and Tule Lake camps.
+Shirley wondered if others had similar experiences in these camps being exposed to and learning cultural arts.
+This research took so long to gather because survivors of these camps were understandably hesitant to talk about their experiences, and more so about anything Japanese practiced in the camps.
+These arts helped those incarcerated to be resilient and survive.
+In 2012, a National Park Service, Japanese American Confinement Sites grant was awarded to her project, “Hidden Legacy: Japanese Traditional Performing Arts in the World War II Internment Camps”.
+This project turned her decades-long research into a documentary film, completed in June 2014.
+Hidden Legacy has been shown nationally on public TV and PBS stations, screened at numerous community showings, and at universities in Japan and Europe, as well.

 Through her research, Shirley is dedicated to supporting traditional arts in the United States and throughout the world.
 Traditional arts are part of the American cultural fabric brought here by immigrants and becoming part of the American art scene.
 She continues to teach, demonstrate and perform in honor of those who came before her.
 In the summer of 2020, she presented a virtual series entitled “NextGen Geijutsuka: Future Stars of Japanese Arts”, featuring young up-and-coming artists who have shown dedication and commitment to keeping up the cultural arts.
 “I feel that each of us has a history and ancestors who came before us, and it's important to acknowledge that and pay respect to it.
 It's what makes each of us very special and unique.”